Suspect arrested after Quebec teacher on picket line struck by car

 Several school boards announced classes would move online for the day because the strike affected school buses and early morning supervision.

--- This report by The Canadian Press was first published April 14, 2021
+This report by The Canadian Press was first published April 14, 2021, with files from CTV News.